rohahn/protoactor-bootcamp/C#/ENG/src/Unit-2/lesson-3/README.md

 The main rule is that we should not pass a variable state between actors.
 One of the main advantages of using the actor model is that it dramatically simplifies parallel programming.
 If we start passing variable states between actors, we will return to the old problems related to blocking shared resources.

 Therefore, we must create immutable messages.
 In other words, our messages must be thread-safe.
-It will allow us to transmit them anywhere in the system without having to worry about ssharing the variable states between actors.
+It will allow us to transmit them anywhere in the system without having to worry about sharing the variable states between actors.

 #### How to create a message using gRPC and Protobuf.

-**gRPC** is a high-performance framework developed by Google for Remote Procedure Call (RPC) that running on top of HTTP/2.
+**gRPC** is a high-performance framework developed by Google for Remote Procedure Call (RPC) that is running on top of HTTP/2.

 gRPC is easy to use, great for creating distributed systems (microservices) and API.
 It has built-in support for load balancing, tracing, authentication, and service viability checks.
-It is possible to create client libraries for working with the backend in 10 languages—high performance achieved through the use of HTTP/2 and Protocol Buffers.
+It is possible to create client libraries for working with the backend in 10 languages.
+High performance is achieved through the use of HTTP/2 and Protocol Buffers.

 ## Protocol Buffers (protobuf)

 [Protobuf](https://developers.google.com/protocol-buffers/) is the default format for transmitting data between client and server.
 Using strict field typing and binary format for transmitting structured data consumes less resources.
-The execution time of the serialization/decerialization process is much shorter, as well as the message size, unlike JSON/XML.
+The execution time of the serialization/deserialization process is much shorter, as well as the message size, unlike JSON/XML.

 The Interface Definition Language (IDL) is used for writing protobuf files.
 For example, to describe the message data structure, you need to add message, the structure name, and inside the field type, name, and number.
 Field numbers are very important for backward compatibility, so you should not change their sequence when adding or removing fields.
 Old numbers can be reserved.